oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/06-cleanup/cleanup.md

 ## Introduction

-In this lab, you will clean up the workshop environment resources used for manufacturing application.
+In this lab, you will clean up the workshop environment resources used for the manufacturing applications in OCI Data Flow.

 Estimated time: 20 minutes